exyi/diplomka/diplomka/text/4-implementation-5-image-generation.md

         cmd.turn("z", math.degrees(angle))
         ```

         Last, we make sure that the "right" nucleotide is indeed on the right side.
-If it is not, the image is rotated 180° along Y axis ("flipped left to right").
+If it is not, the image is rotated 180° along the **Y** axis ("flipped left to right").

 4. Center the image on the screen, using the `zoom %pair` command.
 5. Highlight hydrogen bonds using the `distance` command and label the interacting atoms by their name (using `label {atom}, name` command).
 For each hydrogen bond, we apply the [script @lst:pymol-label-hbond]: